msveshnikov/landing-generator-autocode/README.md

 ## Getting Started

 1. Clone the repository
-2. Set REACT_APP_CLAUDE_KEY variable in .env
-3. Install dependencies
+2. Install dependencies
-4. Run the development server
+3. Run the development server
-5. Access the application through your web browser
+4. Access the application through your web browser

 # TODO

--   Fix drag n drop of components to Web Canvas
+-   Make simple ExpressJS backend to execute claude (because it cant work from browser), CLAUDE_KEY is in .env in /server